Bar Examination Information

-TRANSCRIPTS – Before you will be permitted to take the bar examination, it is your responsibility to request and confirm that your schools provide each of the following to the Office of Bar Admission prior to the transcript filing deadline published below:
+TRANSCRIPTS – You must request and confirm that your schools provide each of the following to the Office of Bar Admission prior to the transcript filing deadline published below:

-(1) an official transcript issued directly from the college or university which awarded your undergraduate degree indicating the degree awarded and the date conferred; and
+(1) an official transcript issued directly from the college or university that awarded your undergraduate degree indicating the degree awarded and the date conferred; and

-(2) an official transcript from the law school which awarded your first professional degree in law indicating the degree awarded and the date conferred.
+(2) an official transcript issued directly from the law school that awarded your first professional degree in law indicating the degree awarded and the date conferred.